numpy/numpy.org/NA-overview.rst

 For this discussion, "missing data" means array elements which can be indexed (e.g. A[3] in an array A with shape (5,)), but have, in some sense, no value.
-We will use the token MISSING to represent such an array element during this discussion.

 It does not refer to compressed or sparse storage techniques where the value for A[3] is not actually stored in memory, but still has a